Junkers Jumo 210: Design and development

+A Junkers W33 was flown with a 680 hp version of the Jumo 210 on 5 July 1934.

 Initial production of the 610 PS (602 hp, 449 kW) Jumo 210A started in late 1934.
 Further development led in 1935 to the 640 PS (631 hp, 471 kW) 210B and 210C.
 Both added a new supercharger for improved performance, along with a dump valve to avoid overboost.
 The B model had its propeller geared at 1:1.55 (prop:engine rpm) for high-speed use, while the C model was geared at 1:1.63 for slower flying speeds.
 In 1936 the new 670 PS (661 hp, 493 kW) 210D and 210E were introduced, which had the same gearing as the B and C but used a new two-speed supercharger to increase takeoff power and altitude performance.

 The Jumo 210G had a direct injection system developed by August Lichte.
 The Jumo system used a small pump piston positioned beside each of the main cylinders, driven off the crank shaft.
 The injector used a simple check valve to prevent internal pressure from blowing back into the fuel line, and the pump was timed to inject at the proper point in the intake cycle.
 Inclusion of the injection system increased takeoff performance by about 20 PS without increasing boost rates and it also reduced fuel consumption.
 For those reasons most newer German engine types were set up with fuel injection systems.
 The Jumo 210G was rated at 730 PS (720 hp, 534 kW) and was only available for fast aircraft like the Bf 109 and Bf 110 but not for slow aircraft like the Ju 87.

 Further developments were planned as Jumo 210F and 210H, but never built.
 In 1935 the Jumo 210H, with twin exhaust valves for each cylinder, was used for development of the Jumo 211.
 The Jumo 210-S was a special development by the DVL with rotary disc valves, as used in KM-8 torpedo engine.
 Production of the Jumo 210 came to an end in about 1938.